wufa2023/PhenoDP/README.md

 To use PhenoDP, refer to the following notebooks:
 - `Run_Ranker_Recommender.ipynb`: For running the Ranker and Recommender.
-- `Summary_Generation.ipynb`: For generating summaries.
+- `Use the summarizer..ipynb`: For generating summaries.

 ## Environment for Ranker and Recommender
 - **Python**: 3.7.3